rafiandria23/sudoku/README.md

-# sudoku
+# Sudoku

-Simple Sudoku for iOS and Android
+Simple Sudoku for iOS and Android.